-Please contact the Course Leader, Dr Andy Williams, for an informal discussion about whether this is the right course for you.
+Please contact the Course Leader, Dennis Gough, for an informal discussion about whether this is the right course for you.

 The cohort environment and workshop structure not only provides support and encouragement but stimulates thought through collaborative working with both academics and practitioners.
 I have thoroughly enjoyed all aspects of the course and whilst it has been challenging, it has been invaluable to my own personal and professional development.

 Sarah Lewis, DCrimJ Professional Doctorate in Criminal Justice student 2013